Sminnie09/ST558Project2Repo/READMEtemplate.md

 The `caret` package was used to fit the bagged tree model.
 Repeated cross validation was used in the `trainControl` function.
-This result was fed into the `train` function with the method specified as `treebag` for a bagged tree model.
+This result was fed into the `train` function with the method specified as `treebag` for a bagged tree model to train the tree on the sample.
 The predictors were centered and scaled in the `preProcess` argument.
 This method does not have any tuning parameters.
 The best model fit is shown below.

 ``` r
 set.seed(1)